Brand identity is culture work: how distinction, meaning and cultural strategy drive growth

 A brand identity has two critical jobs: create distinction, and signal meaning.

-Distinction is about carving out a space only your brand can occupy.
+Brand distinction is about carving out a space only your brand can occupy.
 Distinction is about becoming cognitively and emotionally entrenched in your audience’s memory.
 Distinctive brands reject category clichés and instead make conscious design choices that reinforce their position.

 Signalling is about how people size you up, and how a brand telegraphs its value, intent, and credibility.
 Signals are how we orient ourselves in a crowded market, and how others orient around us.